 Record imports widen US trade deficit

-Figures from the Commerce Department showed that the overall deficit rose by 3.7% to $48.8bn (£31bn), up from a $47.06bn figure for the month earlier.
+Official figures from the Commerce Department showed that the overall deficit grew 10.4% to $47.8bn.

 The widening of the trade gap was bigger than had been expected.